jailop/treemk/README.md

 - md4c (for preview rendering)
 - pandoc (for export features)

-For Qt, the following modules need to be available at compile time:

-- Qt6::Core
-- Qt6::Gui
-- Qt6::Widgets
-- Qt6::WebEngineWidgets

 pandoc is required to export notes to formats like HTML, PDF, and DOCX. pandoc needs to be installed separately.